On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Compactly induced representations

 \begin{lemma} Let $\pi$ be an mgs representation of $G(\kappa\pseries{t})$.
 Then the pullback of $\pi$ by any automorphism of the group $G$ defined over $\kappa\pseries{t}$ is an mgs representation. \end{lemma}

-\begin{proof} Let $(G, m, H, \mathcal L)$ be mgs data for $\pi$.
+\begin{proof} Let $(G, m, H, \mathcal L)$ be an mgs datum for $\pi$.
 By Lemma \ref{supercuspidal-parahoric}, $H$ is unipotent.
 In particular, its image inside $G$ is solvable, and hence contained in a Borel subgroup $B$.
-The inverse image of $B$ in $G(\kappa\bseries{t})$ is a minimal parahoric subgroup of $G(\kappa\pseries{t})$.
+The inverse image of $B$ in $G(\kappa\bseries{t})$ is a minimal parahoric subgroup $I$ of $G(\kappa\pseries{t})$.
 (This follows from the explicit description of the parahoric subgroup in terms of roots.
 If we take an apartment corresponding to the inverse image of a torus of $G$ and perturb the hyperspecial point associated to $G(\kappa\bseries{t})$ in a generic direction, producing a point in the interior of a chamber whose associated subgroup is a minimal parahoric, we see that the parahoric subgroup is the inverse image of some Borel, and because all Borels are conjugate all such subgroups are minimal parahoric.)
-Because all minimal parahoric subgroups are conjugate \cite[Section 9]{Landvogt:LNM:compactification-BT}, every automorphism of $G_{\kappa\pseries{t}}$ can be expressed as an inner automorphism composed with an automorphism that sends this minimal parahoric subgroup to itself.
-Conjugation by an element of $G(\kappa\pseries{t})$ produces a representation isomorphic to $\pi$, so we may assume that the automorphism $\sigma$ fixes this minimal parahoric.
+Because all minimal parahoric subgroups are conjugate \cite[\S9]{Landvogt:LNM:compactification-BT}, every automorphism of $G_{\kappa\pseries{t}}$ can be expressed as an inner automorphism composed with an automorphism $\sigma$ such that $\sigma(I)=I$.
+Conjugation by an element of $G(\kappa\pseries{t})$ produces a representation isomorphic to $\pi$, so it suffices to show that the pullback of $\pi$ by $\sigma$ is mgs.